StuartRiffle/ragtag-tiger/README.md

 cd ragtag-tiger
 pip install -r requirements.txt
 ```
-## Basic use
+## Basic usage
 ```
 python ragtag.py --source my/docs --query "But, why?"
 ```

-## Scripted workflow
+## Workflow

-For simple one-off queries, the command line works fine, but editing anything there is painful.
+For simple queries, the command line is fine, but editing there is painful.

-A better way to iterate is to put your command into a little shell script or batch file, but split over multiple lines, so you can see all the arguments.
+A better way to iterate is to put your command into a little shell script or batch file, but split it over multiple lines, so you can see all the arguments at a glance.

 > These examples have a `\` at the end of every line because in a Mac or Linux shell script that means to combine it with the next line, so they all chain up into one big long command.
-Windows batch files use `^` for the same purpose.
-You don't have to line everything up in pretty columns like I did.
+Windows batch files use `^` for that.

 A script ingesting some documents into an existing vector index might look like this:
 ```